mattlubbers/Udacity-RoboND-DeepLearning/README.md

     return output_layer
 ```
 ##### **Encoder Layers**
-Now that the Encoder functions are defined, implementing the layers is as simple as calling our encoder block function fore each corresponding layer:
+Now that the Encoder functions are defined, implementing the layers is as simple as calling our encoder block function for each corresponding layer.
+This will take the original image input, and create the Encoder layers prior to our 1x1 convolution layer:
 ```
 def fcn_model(inputs, num_classes):
     # Encoder Blocks.